-\star The name of the event forms it's natural identity and cannot be shared between \,\leftrightarrow\, events.
+The name of the event forms it's natural identity and cannot be shared between \ \ \hookleftarrow events.

-<01>

-@NotNull &mdash; the name must not be null.

-@Size &mdash; the name must be at least 5 characters and no more \leftrightarrow

-than 50 characters.
-This allows for

-better formatting consistency in the view layer.
+Two constraints are applied using Bean Validation <01> @NotNull &mdash; the name must not be null. @Size &mdash; the name must be at least 5 characters and no more \leftrightarrow than 50 characters.
+This allows for better formatting consistency in the view layer.